ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 The **Use VMware Subscription Purchasing Program** option is available only to users who are billed in the US.
 {:note}

-By using the VMware Subscription Purchasing Program (SPP), you can consume VMware Subscription Services in the form of Subscription Credits (SPP Credits).
+By using the VMware Subscription Purchasing Program (SPP), you can use VMware Subscription Services in the form of Subscription Credits (SPP Credits).
 Using SPP Credits requires consumption of VMware vCenter Server, VMware vSphere, and VMware NSX®.

-Charges for the licensing of these VMware software components will not be billed to your {{site.data.keyword.cloud_notm}} account and SPP Credits are taken from your SPP Fund Balancxe.
+Charges for the licensing of these VMware software components will not be billed to your {{site.data.keyword.cloud_notm}} account and SPP Credits are taken from your SPP Fund Balance.
 If you select SPP, an {{site.data.keyword.vmwaresolutions_short}} representative will contact you to confirm the SPP Credits usage after you place the instance order.

 When you select SPP, the option **Include with purchase** for all licenses is set automatically and the **I will provide** option is not available.

 ### License options
 {: #vc_orderinginstance-licensing-opt}

-Specify the licensing options for the following VMware components in the instance:
+Specify the licensing options for the VMware components in the instance.

-* VMware vCenter Server 6.5
+For vCenter Server with NSX-T instances:
-* VMware vSphere Enterprise Plus 7.0 (NSX-T only) or 6.7
+* VMware vSphere Enterprise Plus 7.0
+* NSX-T 3.1 Advanced or Enterprise edition

+For vCenter Server with NSX-V instances:
+* vSphere 6.7
-* (NSX-V only) NSX Service Providers 6.4 (Base, Advanced, or Enterprise edition).
+* NSX Service Providers 6.4 (Base, Advanced, or Enterprise edition).
 The VMware HCX™ service requires either the NSX Advanced or NSX Enterprise edition license.
-* (NSX-T only) NSX-T 3.1 (Advanced or Enterprise edition)

 For Business Partner users, the vCenter Server license (Standard edition), the vSphere license (Enterprise Plus edition), and the NSX license are included and purchased on your behalf.
 However, you must specify the edition for the NSX license.